disit/siiMobilityAppKit/plugins/cordova-plugin-insomnia/README.md

 The javascript bridge is brought in automatically, so no need to reference Insomnia.js from your html.

+You can also get this plugin [from NPM](https://www.npmjs.com/package/cordova-plugin-insomnia).

 ### Manually

 1\.
 Add the following xml to your `config.xml` in the root directory of your `www` folder: